Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 The Global Settings defines the core filtering and recognition parameters for depalletizing target detection.
 It is used to control cargo detection accuracy and filtering rules.
 The parameters are described as follows:

-1. Fill Ratio: Determines the threshold of how well the detected target fill the detection frame.
+1. Fill Ratio: Determines the threshold of how well the detected target fills the detection frame.
 Recommended value is 0.7.
 Cargo with a fill ratio lower than this threshold will be filtered out to avoid invalid or interfering targets.
 2. Standard Dimensions (L x W mm): Sets the standard length and width benchmarks for the target material.
 3. Length/Width Range (mm): Defines the valid length and width intervals for cargo.
 Targets falling outside these ranges are automatically filtered.
 4. Layer Height (mm): This parameter is used to filter cargo by layer height and distinguish items across different stacking levels.
 For example, if the Layer Height is set to 200 mm, it means that when soft-bags are stacked, the height of a single bag (e.g., 200 mm) determines the height of each layer.
 Since the robot picks only one bag from the top of the stack at a time, bags in the second layer and all layers below will be filtered out from further computation.